GeminiDRSoftware/MAROONXDR/doc/progmanuals/MAROONXDR_ProgManual/intro.rst

-For the user-facing instrument description (detector arms, fiber configurations, frame types, calibration requirements, and known operational issues), see :ref:`maroonxdr_user_instrument` in the User Manual.
+For the user-facing instrument description (detector arms, fiber configurations, frame types, calibration requirements, and known operational issues), see the *Instrument and Data* chapter of the User Manual.

-For installation and the reduction walkthrough, see the Tutorial:
-:ref:`maroonx_setup` for setup, then :ref:`maroonx_reduction_cli` or
-:ref:`maroonx_reduction` for the CLI and Python API versions of the same reduction.
+For installation and the reduction walkthrough, see the Tutorial: the *Setup and Installation* chapter first, then the CLI or Python API example chapters for the two versions of the same reduction.

 Purpose and Audience
 ====================